bsarikaya/aimlnetworking/draft-sarikaya-6gip-aiml-security-privacy-00.md

 ## Future Work

 A use case document is needed.
 So far 3GPP identified many use cases and some of which are described above in this document.
+New set of use cases on Rule Based Automation, Autonomous Networks, Automated Testing, Energy Efficiency and so on could be added to the existing use cases.
 All or some of these usage areas of AI/ML can further be elaborated in a use case document These use cases should make it clear why the security and privacy protocols are needed.

 A problem statement on AI/ML networking document is needed.
 Such a document should identify the problems that possibly need a new protocol to be developed or need to identify extensions to an existing protocol.
 One possibility in that direction could be refining the work points identified above and formulating them in terms of existing or to be defined in the future security and privacy protocols.